Monotonicity and Competitive Equilibrium in Cake-cutting: Acknowledgments

 \section{Acknowledgments}

-The idea of this paper was born in the COST Summer School on Fair Division in Grenoble, 7/2015 (FairDiv-15).
+This paper was born in the COST Summer School on Fair Division in Grenoble, 7/2015 (FairDiv-15).
 We are grateful to COST and the conference organizers for the wonderful opportunity to meet with fellow researchers from around the globe.
-In particular, we are grateful to Ioannis Caragiannis, Ulle Endriss and Christian Klamler for sharing their insights on cake-cutting.
-We are also thankful to Marcus Berliant, Shiri Alon-Eron, Christian Blatter, Ilan Nehama and Peter Kristel for their very helpful comments.
+In particular, we are grateful to Ioannis Caragiannis, Ulle Endriss and Christian Klamler for sharing their insights on cake-cutting with us.
+We are also thankful to Marcus Berliant, Shiri Alon-Eron, Herve Moulin, Fedor Sandomirskiy, Christian Blatter, Ilan Nehama, Peter Kristel, Alex Ravsky and Kavi Rama Murthy for their very helpful comments.

-The authors acknowledge the support of the `Momentum' Programme (LP-004/2010) of the Hungarian Academy of Sciences, the \'UNKP-16-4-I, New National Excellence Program of the Ministry of Human Capacities the OTKA grants K119930 and K109354, the ISF grants 1083/13 and 1394/16, the Doctoral Fellowships of Excellence Program, the Wolfson Chair and the Mordecai and Monique Katz Graduate Fellowship Program at Bar-Ilan University.
+The authors acknowledge the support of the `Momentum' Programme (LP-004/2010) of the Hungarian Academy of Sciences, the \'UNKP-17-4-I, New National Excellence Program of the Ministry of Human Capacities the OTKA grant K124550, the ISF grants 1083/13 and 1394/16, the Doctoral Fellowships of Excellence Program, the Wolfson Chair and the Mordecai and Monique Katz Graduate Fellowship Program at Bar-Ilan University.

-This research was partially supported by Pallas Athene Domus Scientiae Foundation.
-The views expressed are those of the authors' and do not necessarily reflect the official opinion of Pallas Athene Domus Scientiae Foundation.
+This research was partially supported by Pallas Athene Domus Educationis Foundation.
+The views expressed are those of the authors' and do not necessarily reflect the official opinion of Pallas Athene Domus Educationis Foundation.